jiayichen6/book-wish-list-frontend/README.md

 - Run `npm install` to install all packages.
 - Run `npm run all` to launch:
   - Vite development server (default: port `5173`)
-  - JSON Server (default: port `3002`)
+  - JSON Server (default: port `3002`) - `/allBooksData` - `/toReadBooksData` - `/finishedBooksData` - `/favoriteBooksData`
-    - `/allBooksData`
-    - `/toReadBooksData`
-    - `/finishedBooksData`
-    - `/favoriteBooksData`
+    > `npm run all` will launch both Vite and JSON Server concurrently.
+    > Make sure you have `concurrently` installed (already included in `package.json`).

 ## Development Tools

 - Vite for development server

-> 📌 Note:
+## API Sources

+- This project uses two public APIs:
+  - Book data (title, author, subject, cover): Open Library API (https://openlibrary.org/developers/api)
+  - Book description (text summary): Wikipedia REST API (https://www.mediawiki.org/wiki/API:REST_API)

+> Data is normalized and combined manually due to differences in structure.
+> Descriptions are fetched by matching book titles to Wikipedia entries.

+## About This Project

+This project was built as a practice to deepen understanding of:

-> This project focuses on practicing JavaScript logic and data control using Alpine.js.
+- JavaScript logic structuring and modularization
-> For simplicity and better logic clarity, the HTML content for the book lists was duplicated instead of dynamically rendered through a single template.
-> The goal was not to optimize HTML structure but to experiment with event binding, state control, and dynamic DOM updates.
+- State control using Alpine.js
+- API integration and data normalization
+- DOM manipulation and UI synchronization

+It is not meant to be production-ready, but focuses on learning key frontend skills.